Interested in supporting this thought-leading BA event in the heart of Europe? Get in touch

 We all know the value and importance of planning.
 Much of what we do as project professionals involves planning; the next project, sprint, or program.

-We're often so busy planning for everyone else, we fails to take time to deliberately plan for ourselves, and our careers.
+We're often so busy planning for everyone else, we fail to take time to deliberately plan for ourselves, and our careers.
 And that's putting us at a disadvantage to getting what we want, and from getting to where we want to be in our careers, and our lives.

 In this session, participants will engage in some personal and professional introspection, asking a lot of tough questions meant to get at one thing; your career North Star.
 Through assessment of your skills, capabilities, and capacity (since we can't do everything!) we'll develop a plan of action, like a roadmap to a sunny destination.